Instructor Category: Farrar Williams

 History of Africa and Asia

 Would your student like to center their education on world history in a different way?
 This course explores the history of Africa and Asia.
 We’ll learn about the history of great ancient civilizations, from the early Mesopotamians and Egyptians to the mysterious Indus River Valley people and the first Han Chinese dynasties.
 In addition, we’ll look at the development of trade networks across Africa and the Indian Ocean and how they created enormous wealth and power in the medieval world.
 Students will also learn about the rise of Islam and the ways its spread influenced history.
-We’ll examine the different ways that the clashes between Europe and its neighbors played out in Africa, the Middle East, India, China, Japan, and Southeast Asia.
+We’ll examine how the clashes between Europe and its neighbors played out in Africa, the Middle East, India, China, Japan, and Southeast Asia.
 Finally, we’ll look at the roots of contemporary conflicts and issues across the continents.

 Course Structure